 Teach With Us

-APPLICATIONS FOR TEACHING IN 2023 ARE NOW CLOSED.
+APPLICATIONS FOR TEACHING IN 2024 ARE NOW CLOSED

 Teaching contracts are offered on a per workshop basis and are not an assurance of year-to-year employment.
 Workshop proposals must be submitted each year.
 We prefer that instructors new to MISSA start with a two-day proposal.
-Instructors receive an honorarium and all meals and accommodation are covered.
+Instructors receive an hourly teaching rate and all meals and accommodation are covered.
 Economy travel and supply expenses are to be discussed with MISSA.

 If you are interested in becoming an instructor at MISSA, please consider the following: